Research

 Cell-penetrating peptides (CPPs) confer the ability of molecules to which they are attached the ability to enter cells rapidly and without discernible toxicity.
 They have been used to deliver proteins and other 'cargo' molecules to cells for years, but have many drawbacks as therapeutic vehicles, principally the so-called 'endosomal escape problem' - they succeed in penetrating the cell by endocytosis but get hung up in the endosomes.
 We have a really cool solution to this problem and are actively developing applications and engineering better CPPs.

-This work is currently funded by an NIH AREA grant and I'm looking for student researchers to participate.
+This work is currently funded by an NIH AREA grant.

 3. Biosensor applications

 I am also interested in broad applications of biosensor technologies.
-My lab has three (!) optical biosensing platforms: two ForteBio biolayer interferometers, a classic Octet QK and it's modern cousing, an Octet Red, and a Biacore X100 SPR sensor.
-All are capable of analyzing biomolecular interactions in real-time.
+My lab has optical biosensing platforms: two ForteBio biolayer interferometers, a classic Octet QK and it's modern cousin, an Octet Red.
+They are capable of analyzing biomolecular interactions in real-time.
 We also have a TA Instruments NanoITC.
-We are actively pursuing several avenues including quantitation of small molecules in complex solutions and have collaborative projects with investigators at KSU and other institutions around the world.
+We are actively pursuing several avenues including quantitation of small molecules in complex solutions and occasionally have collaborative projects with investigators at KSU and other institutions around the world.

 If you have a binding problem... if no one else can help... and if you can find me... maybe you can hire... me.
 (Just kidding!
 Despite many youthful fantasies, I've never actually been part of the A-Team.)
 My team collaborates on numerous projects in exchange for nothing more than a small share of the fame, the thrill of discovery and just because we like doing it.
 Please contact me to discuss your biosensing project.